Building your own DeepRacer

 ssh deepracer@rpi-racer.local

 The username and password will be as you specified when flashing the SD card.
-Once connected to the RPi (either over SSH or locally using monitor and keyboard) we’re going to start by ensuring the operating system is up to date, run the command to get the list of required updates:
+(Protip: when using SSH setup password less login just to make life a little bit easier) Once connected to the RPi (either over SSH or locally using monitor and keyboard) we’re going to clone the repository containing the installing scripts from GitHub on to the Pi

-git clone https://github.com/larsll/deepracer-pi
+git clone https://github.com/aws-deepracer-community/deepracer-custom-car

 Change to the cloned directory and start installing the packages needed for DeepRacer to run

-cd deepracer-pi
+cd deepracer-custom-car

-sudo ./install-prerequisites.sh
+sudo ./install_scripts/rpi4-22.04/install-prerequisites.sh

-Depending on the speed of your internet connection this will take ~15 minutes to run and install all of the required libraries.
+Depending on the speed of your internet connection this will take ~15 minutes to run and update / install all of the required libraries.
 During this step you may receive the message below when some of the firewall rules are being updated:

 Command may disrupt existing ssh connections.
 Proceed with operation (y|n)?